Episodes

 Show More Show Less

-Cascade PBS’s resident historian Knute Berger explored all of this in a recent episode of the Mossback’s Northwest video series, but there’s much more left to discuss.
+Cascade PBS’s resident historian Knute Berger explored some of this history in a recent episode of the Mossback’s Northwest video series, but there’s more left to discuss.

 For more on all things Mossback, visit CascadePBS.org.
 To reach Knute Berger directly, drop him a line at knute.berger@cascadepbs.org.
 And if you’d like an exclusive weekly newsletter from Knute, where he offers greater insight into his latest historical discoveries, become a Cascade PBS member today.